altaga/Mercurium-Instant-Messenger/README.md

 All the chat is completely on-chain, so all the data obtained is through the Moralis JS SDK, so in order to track transactions and messages.

-# Tech we use
+## Tech we use

 ## Polygon

-Polygon is used almost for everything, we sign every single message (as they are all on-chain) with Metamask through the mainnet RPC and the MATIC transactions are done, well, through it also.
+Polygon is used for almost everything, we sign every single message (as they are all on-chain) with Metamask through the mainnet RPC and the MATIC transactions are done, well, through it also.

 <img src="./Images/p13.png">